Dog Separation Anxiety

 What You Can Do to Prevent Separation Anxiety in Dogs

-Since your pet has enjoyed your constant companionship, the change to spending more time alone can be hard.
+Since your pet has enjoyed more time with you or the family, the change to spending more time alone can be hard.
 It’s even more so for those dogs with severe cases of anxiety.
 Instead of an abrupt change in routine away from your pet, make the transition as slow and steady as possible.

 Make sure to first make an appointment with your veterinarian, in the event a medical issue is exacerbating the anxiety and other symptoms.